 The sequence outlined represents a student progressing through the courses on a full-time basis.
 The program offers a part time option if needed for student-specific situations.
-The sequence is different for the part time students however still places foundational courses ahead of courses in which the foundational knowledge is critical.
+The sequence may be different for part-time students, but still places foundational courses ahead of courses in which foundational knowledge is critical.